Apallapu/microservice-workshop/week-1/lab-4/README.md

-# Spring Cloud Zipkin Tracing
+# Spring Cloud Eureka server

 Examples of microservice tracing

-This project contains examples of microservice tracing with zipkin implemented with Spring Boot and Spring Cloud projects.
+This project contains examples of microservice service discovery with eureka, implemented with Spring Boot and Spring Cloud projects.

 # softwares
    1. java 8